Frequently Asked Questions

 How can I check to see if the process is working?

-You may call the Office of Indigenous Education at any time to check the status of your request.
+You may call or email the Office of Indigenous Education at any time to check the status of your request.
 The office prefers to correspond directly with the student, as communication problems can arise otherwise.
 Generally, you should check the status of the award if you have not received any correspondence from our office six weeks after your items are submitted.
 However, if you believe there is a problem or don't remember submitting a required item, do not wait until after the deadline to check on the situation.
 Keep copies of all correspondence submitted to the office.
 This will help in correcting any problems that occur.

 -